 I have been charging my Android phone for over 12 hours, but it still won’t turn on!
 Please help me!
 It just won’t turn on!
-I don’t want to loss my photos in it!
+I don’t want to lose my photos on it!
 Is there any chance that enables me to recover data from phone that won't turn on?
 Anyone can help?
 Please I beg you!

 – Posted by Anne

 Ever since Steve Jobs walked onto the stage and revealed the first iPhone in 2007, the smartphone revolution began.
 A smartphone is not just a device for calling anymore.
 It is designed to be smaller to suit the convenience of the users, and features are getting added to each new device.
 It can replace a decent point-and-shoot camera, an MP3/MP4 player, a GPS, and a gaming console.
 With that being said, these smartphones are electronic devices at the end of the day, and electronic devices can fail.

 One of the most depressing things to encounter is having your phone not turn on.
 Every mobile phone user has had at least one instance where your phone just refused to turn on, no matter what you try.
 No amount of shaking, praying, or clicking is going to turn a dead phone into an alive one.

 This article aims to dive into reasons why a phone won't turn on, some common solutions to these issues, and finally how to recover data from phones that won't turn on.

 Battery issues are one of the common reasons why phones don't turn on.
 These are also the most easily fixable issues and tend to not cost too much either.
 Common battery issues might be: